AlmuraDev/AlmuraSDK-Legacy/README.md

 * [Gradle] 2.1+

 ## Cloning
-To clone AlmuraSDK, simply run `
+To clone AlmuraSDK, simply run `git clone --recursive git@github.com:AlmuraDev/AlmuraSDK.git`

 ## Setup
 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.